Configure Cross-Origin Resource Sharing (CORS)

 app.use(cors({

-credentials: true // Required for cookies, authorization headers, etc.
+credentials: true // Required for cookies to be sent in requests.

 }));